Wednesday May 25, 2016

 Does this sound familiar?
 You’ve heard over and over again how valuable networking is to your business, but you can’t shake the feeling that you “aren’t doing it right.”
 You’re spending a lot of time and effort on your networking, but it’s not bringing you the returns you imagined, and you’re considering giving it up.

-I hear these frustrations all the time, and as someone who spends a lot of my time networking, I get a lot of people asking me how I make it worth my while.
-Luckily, a lot of the things I do to make networking more fun also make networking more effective!
-I’m happy to share all I know, so you can take your next experience with networking from frustrating to awesome.
+I hear these frustrations all the time, and as someone who spends a lot of my time networking, I get a lot of people asking me for networking tips on how I make it worth my while.
+Luckily, a lot of the things I do to make networking more fun while also making it more effective!
+I’m happy to share my networking tips, so you can take your next experience with networking from frustrating to awesome.
 Let’s get started!

 Tip 1: Find Your Turf